Willie Wood (bowler)

 William Walker Wood MBE (born 26 April 1938 in Haddington, East Lothian) is a former Scottish professional bowls player, who has mainly competed in the outdoor or lawn form of the game.
 He is regarded as one of the leading bowlers of his generation and his list of achievements include appearing at eight Commonwealth Games and winning two gold medals and eight World Bowls Championship gold medals.

 Early life

 Wood took up bowls at the age of 12, perhaps unsurprisingly as his father, grandfather and mother all played the sport.
+His father William E. Wood was the 1967 national singles champion, winning the Scottish National Bowls Championships.
 With little else to occupy his time, Wood says he elected to bowl in his home village of Gifford, rather than brave the bus journey to the swimming baths at nearby North Berwick.

 Wood undertook his national service with the British Army, joining aged 18, serving in Germany with the Royal Electrical and Mechanical Engineers.
 He later ran his own garage before concentrating on bowls.